 Climate & Soil

 Mediterranean climate with precisely 937mm rainfall during vintage growing season.
-Rust en Vrede is a warmer microcosm in the Helderberg area, which is why we specialize in red wine, particularly Cabernet Sauvignon and Syrah which lend themselves to full bodied wines with powerful structure.
+Rust en Vrede is a warmer microcosm in the Helderberg area, which is why we specialize in red wine, particularly Cabernet Sauvignon and Syrah which lend themselves to full-bodied wines with a powerful structure.
 This Single Vineyard (block 7, which produces the highest quality Syrah on the Estate) was planted in 1998 and is situated on a north facing slope.
-The soil type is Tukulu and derives from Helderberg granite and Table Mountain sandstone with Iron stone deposits, showing good water retention which allows for only moderate vine stress during dry years.
+The soil type is Tukulu and derives from Helderberg granite and Table Mountain sandstone with Ironstone deposits, showing good water retention which allows for only moderate vine stress during dry years.
 A higher amount of sandstone allows more drainage which results in weaker growth and more intense wines, carefully monitored and supplemented by drip irrigation.

 Early bud break and very dry conditions in the months following resulted in irrigation management being used.
 This led to a short and challenging harvest.
 Harvest volume was normal, up by 0.8%.
 The 2015 vintage is well structured with a lighter body and linear fruit expression.

 Only 5039 bottles were produced of this Single Vineyard Syrah.